lm3nitro/Projects/New/Network service SMTP.md

 + code: 101 (0x0065)
 + Connection was rejected by remote host

-I also noticed that there were many connection with a very short duration.
-This can also indicate an anomoly on the server:
+I also noticed that there were many connections with a very short duration.
+This can also indicate an anomaly on the server:

 ![Pasted image 20241003110347](https://github.com/user-attachments/assets/bc73fc40-c769-4121-9211-2c7af6347ee3)

 ### Summary:

 In this exercise, I was able to perform enumeration on a SMTP server.
 The information gathered from the enumeration provided information including one of the usernames.
 I then used this information and used **Hydra** to find the complete user credentials.
-Hydra was able to crack the password and I was able to login to the server via SSH.
-Performing these steps also demontrated the importance of verifying server configurations are correct and to regularly review them to avoid misconfigurations that could expose vulnerabilities.
+Hydra was able to crack the password, and I was able to login to the server via SSH.
+Performing these steps also demonstrated the importance of verifying server configurations are correct and to regularly review them to avoid misconfigurations that could expose vulnerabilities.
 In order to protect against these types of exploitation, it's important to implement strong authentication methods and use TLS encryption to secure email communications.